Published: Oct 17, 2022

 4. Magnetic Resonance Imaging (MRI)

 An MRI may also be used along with a mammogram to screen women for breast cancer.
 MRI uses radio waves and magnets to obtain images of breast tissue.
-The American Cancer Society advises that women(>30 years) with about 20-25% lifetime risk of breast cancer should be annually screened by an MRI and a mammogram to detect breast cancer.
+The American Cancer Society advises that women(>30 years) with about a 20-25% lifetime risk of breast cancer should be annually screened by an MRI and a mammogram to detect breast cancer.

 However, for women with an average risk of around 15%, MRI is not useful for screening breast cancer.